 About Valentina

-Valentina is a food artist, activist, consultant and teacher.
+Valentina is a food ecologist, activist, consultant and coach.
 She curates workshops, offers mentorships and taste experiences where people can learn, be, taste, and think differently about food, health and their relationship to the broader living world.
 She participates in projects that seek to foster ecological soundness and regenerate our biomes at every scale through the dynamic intersections of health, agroecology, education, art, and hospitality.
-She also offers guidance and support for women seeking to balance their hormonal health and nourish their vitality, as well as supporting their journeys with fertility, pregnancy and post-partum nourishment.

 Valentina holds a Master of Gastronomy in Food Ecology, Education and Creativity from the University of Gastronomic Sciences in Pollenzo, Italy, an M.A. in Art History and the Art Market from Christie’s Education, New York and a B.A. in Hospitality and Business Administration from Boston University.